nickthill13/ivs-conversion-app/README.md

 ## Features

 - **Batch convert** an entire folder of `.IVS` files at once
-- **IVA markup overlay** — automatically composites redline annotations onto the base blueprint
+- **IVA markup overlay** — quicker and faster exporting with overlay compared to native IVS
 - Export to **PDF, TIFF, PNG, JPEG**
-- Live per-file status — see each file convert in real time
 - Dark / Light mode toggle
-- Runs on **macOS and Windows**
+- Runs on **macOS and Windows** (Why would you even use this on MacOS when IVS is for windows 7?)

 ---